About International Adolescent Health Week

 Dr. Ngozi Oketah, is an adolescent pediatrician at the Children’s Health Ireland (CHI) at Crumlin & Connolly.
 She has been a member of the SAHM special interest group for IAHW since 2019.
 Oketah plans to further solidify collaborative relationships with key stakeholders, professionals, and organizations to help support IAHW.
 She also plans to continue to amplify youth voices in this new role.

-IAHW Program Coordinator, Dr. Vhari Forsyth
+IAHW Program Coordinator, Fika Febriana

-IAHW Program Coordinator, Vhari Forsyth
+IAHW Program Coordinator, Fika Febriana

 International Adolescent Health Week Topics